Las Mercedes (archaeological site, Costa Rica): Funerary Areas

 The first cemeteries were excavated by C. V. Hartman in 1896 and subsequently by Alanson Skinner during the winter of 1916-1917.
 Hartman excavated a total of 17 graves in four different circular funerary platforms and Skinner also excavated in 4 different cemeteries.
 Both of these excavations revealed rectangular, box-shaped, stone-lined graves, most of which had cobblestone walls with both a flat limestone floor and roof.
 Hartman only found the remains of human bones in one of the graves.
 Most of the graves he excavated contained ceramic vessels and other burial goods.
 The ceramics were said to have shown wear marks indicating that they were once employed as cooking utensils or for some other utilitarian purpose.
 Some of the other contents of graves recorded by Hartman include two stone celts and a European-manufactured bead of blue glass.
 The latter indicates that the builders of the grave were alive during the 16th century.
 Skinner's excavations revealed ceramic vessels in the graves along with such other grave goods as incense burners, stone disks, meteoric iron gravers, flint stone knives, greenstone earspools, jade ornaments, a copper bell, carved stone statues and tables, celts, and even some gold or tumbaga objects.

 Site Significance

 Recent excavations at Las Mercedes are helping archaeologists understand the role it once served to the indigenous peoples of Costa Rica before 1502 when Christopher Columbus arrived in Costa Rica.
 Archaeologists now believe that Las Mercedes was a political center, like Guayabo de Turrialba.
-The site is associated with the Hüetar, a Chibchan-speaking people.
+The site is associated with the Huetar people, a Chibchan-speaking people.
 After analyzing the artifacts uncovered during the 2009 field school archaeologists are relatively certain that Las Mercedes served as a powerful political center for the region—probably the center of a chiefdom.
 The 2009 excavations also provided evidence contrary to the assertion that all platforms in Costa Rica are circular, because both a figure-eight-shaped platform and a peanut-shaped platform were excavated.